-The Sims recommend RV Trip Wizard ($39/year) for finding a good campground, and it allows you to map out your trip.
+They recommend RV Trip Wizard ($39/year) for finding a good campground and trip mapping.
 Another popular tool is AllStays, a $10 iOS app that lists sights, campgrounds, and other helpful stuff for your RV such as where to pump out or fill your propane tank.

-Meanwhile, Boondockers Welcome ($50/year) is like CouchSurfing for RVers.
+Then there’s Boondockers Welcome ($50/year), which is like CouchSurfing for RVers.
 It links you up with hosts who are happy to let you park on their property overnight.
-We ended up staying in somebody’s driveway using this platform and it was a great way to meet a local -- they even let us use their shower.
+We ended up staying in somebody’s driveway using this platform and it was a great way to meet a local—they even let us use their shower.

 If you're driving without a safety net, you're on your own.
-And if you're in an older rig, you're bound to have problems.
 Just ask Jessy Muller, who has been on the road since October 2017 and, judging by her Instagram, A Girl and Her Commander, spends a lot of time fixing her 24-foot 1978 Dodge Commander.

 “I learned how to fix my rig by diving in and getting dirty,” said Muller, author of Vanlife: Your Guide to Becoming a Modern Nomad.
 “I think all it really takes is curiosity, a willingness to learn, some tools, and a lot of patience!”

 As for showering, folks with camper vans are advised to pack baby wipes or a camping shower that can be set up when you stop.
-If you want a quality shower, campgrounds are your best bet, but some truck stops like Love’s and Pilot Flying J’s have coin showers you can use too.
-Laundry can usually be done wherever showers are found, but I’ve found plain old laundromats are great every so often-- you can easily give your rig a wash with a bucket and use their Wi-Fi while you're there.
+If you want a quality shower, campgrounds are your best bet, but some truck stops like Love’s and Pilot Flying J’s have coin showers.
+Laundry can usually be done wherever showers are found, but I’ve found plain old laundromats are great every so often—you can easily give your rig a wash with a bucket and use their Wi-Fi while you're there.